thenewmona/monas-neighborhood-map/README.md

 For the Neighborhood Map Project I built a single page application featuring a map of local museums in Grand Rapids, MI area.

  I added functionality to this map; including info windows, custom markers, a side bar list of the museums and search filtering of the museum list with associated markers filtered by a search.

- Location names and markers open an infowindow on click.
- The infowindow provides additional location information.

  Loaction information is provided by Foursquare API.
 Map is built with Google Maps API.